ddekany/jbosstools-freemarker/README.md

 ## Summary

-This is an Eclipse pluging that provides and editor for [Apache FreeMarker](https://freemarker.apache.org/) `.ftl` (and `.ftlh` etc.) files with code completion and syntax highlighting.
+This is an Eclipse pluging that provides and editor for [Apache FreeMarker](https://freemarker.apache.org/) `.ftl` (and `.ftlh` etc.) files with error markers, syntax highlighting, and some code completion.

 This project was originally developed as part of [JBoss Tools](http://jboss.org/tools), but as of JBoss Tools 4.5.3 JBoss has removed it.
 Thus, it was forked for further maintenance.